9 Best Things to do in Kraków, Poland.

 5. Descend into the Wieliczka Salt Mine

 Just outside Kraków, the Wieliczka Salt Mine (VYEH-leech-kah) is a UNESCO World Heritage site and one of the oldest salt mines in the world, operating since the 13th century.
-It’s fascinating to think that something as simple as salt helped shape Kraków’s fortunes.
+It’s fascinating to think that salt – something we take for granted in modern times – helped shape Kraków’s fortunes.

 The journey begins with a long descent down a wooden staircase, leading 135 meters underground.
 Below, a labyrinth of tunnels, chambers, and sculptures—carved entirely from salt—stretches for miles.
 The highlight is the breathtaking Chapel of St. Kinga, complete with intricately detailed carvings and chandeliers made entirely of salt crystals.